 Let’s dive in and determine the average lifespan of a house and how to increase it.

-According to the Department of Housing and Urban Development (HUD), the average lifespan of a house is about seventy years.
+According to the Department of Housing and Urban Development (HUD), the average lifespan of a house is about 70 years.
 However, many factors affect a house’s lifespan, including the geographical location, the quality of construction, and the number of occupants.

 It can also vary based on its size and the materials used to build it.
 Homes built in areas prone to earthquakes and hurricanes will have shorter lifespans than the ones built in areas not prone to such natural disasters.